DanielCalvo/studies/Notes/Book_notes/kubernetes_up_and_running/GENERAL_NOTES.md

 Deployments represent deployed applications
 Deployments allow you to carefully move from one version to another of your code.
 The Deployment yaml structure is very similar to that of the replicaset, but there's a strategy part which describes how to roll out new software.
+Pods and ReplicaSets are expected to be tied to specific container images that don't change
+Deployments keep a rollout history and have rollback functionality.
+This can be useful to understand your previous deployment states as well to rollback to a previous version
+There are a bunch of deployment strategies/settings in the book which are cool

 ### CHAPTER 13: Integrating Storage Solutions and Kubernetes

+Continue on page 142

 **Good chapter, follow up thoroughly later**